vivek656/jsontojson/README.md

  Below contains all supported functions
 - ####  concat
-    - as name suggest this concat the ``values`` with the provided ``seperator`` default separator will be empty char "". values can itself we function or specs that resolves to a value.
+    - as name suggest this concat the ``values`` with the provided ``seperator`` default separator will be empty char "". values can itself be function or specs that resolves to a value.

 - ####  uppercase
     - uppercase will uppercase the ``value``